nestauk/dap_medium_articles/README.md

 1. If the original purpose of the code was to serve a Medium blog, it should live in this repo.
 2. If the blog is referencing code from a project repo, then add a link to that in the Directory section of this README.
-3. If the code you've made also provides material for an internal tutorial then it's arguable that it should live in its own place, as there's a chance it will get updated.
+3. If the code you've made also provides material for an internal tutorial then put a copy in dap_tutorials.
+We separate them because Medium content will stay static, while tutorials may get updated.

 Long story short - if you're not going to update the code and it's simply to compliment an article, this is the repo for you!
 The idea is that the projects should be self-contained, so think Google Co-lab style code sharing.